Research Educator

-The FIRE Capital One Machine Learning Innovation & Research Stream Experience provides a 2-semester course sequence that spans over a full year, with the first day of the course starting at the Spring semester each year and the last day ending with the Fall semester.
-Students from all degree majors that have completed their FIRE semester 1 (FIRE120) course will have the opportunity to enroll in our FIRE198 & FIRE298 Section 0112 course sequence during the Spring and Fall semesters.
+The FIRE Capital One Machine Learning research experience provides a multi-semester course sequence that spans over a full year, with the first day of the course sequence starting at the Spring semester each year.
+Students from all degree majors that have completed their FIRE semester 1 (FIRE120) course will have the opportunity to enroll in our FIRE198 and FIRE298 course sequence during the Spring and Fall semesters.

-Other than 1 hour of scheduled class meetings per week, the FIRE Capital One Machine Learning Stream Experience requires each student to commit 6 additional hours of independent and team work each week, most of which will be in the FIRE Capital One Machine Learning lab.
+Other than 1 hour of scheduled class meetings per week, the FIRE Capital One Machine Learning research experience requires each student to commit 5-6 additional hours of independent and collaborative activities, meetings, and events each week.

 Each student throughout the semester will work both individually and as a team member of a faculty-led project.
-Research sessions in the lab setting will focus on faculty-led research, including collaboration with peers, communication of ideas, troubleshooting unexpected outcomes, as well as giving students relevant experiences that seek to build resiliency and critical analysis skills.
+Research sessions will focus on faculty-led research, including collaboration with peers, communication of ideas, troubleshooting unexpected outcomes, as well as giving students relevant experiences that seek to build resiliency and critical analysis skills.

 Scheduled class meetings will focus on training in current discipline-specific methods and practices, discussion of primary literature, troubleshooting research issues, and continual review of individual and group research progress.

-Upon completion of this stream experience, students will be able to:
+Upon completion of this research experience, students will be able to: